waltervanheuven/psychopy-on-M1/README.md

 # PsychoPy v2021.2.3 on M1 Mac (Apple Silicon)

 The current version of [PsychoPy](https://www.psychopy.org) runs on M1 Macs through Rosetta 2.
-Below are instructions to install a native Apple Silicon version of PsychoPy on an M1 Mac using `pip install psychopy`.
+Below are instructions to install a native Apple Silicon (arm64) version of PsychoPy on an M1 Mac using `pip install psychopy`.

-## Install Python for M1 Macs
+## 1. Install native Python for M1 Macs

 Use [brew](https://brew.sh) to install latest version of Python for M1 Macs.